Our Research Members

 Interaction between pancreatic islets and vascular endothelial cells is necessary for the maintenance of beta-cell mass and function.
 Aside from acting as a conduit for molecular oxygen, vascular endothelial cells in vivo secrete the majority of islet extracellular matrix (ECM).
 This ECM likely provides a permissive signal for beta-cell proliferation, contributing to the coordinated hyperplasia of these tissues during the early stages of Type 2 diabetes.
 This ECM also provides a reservoir for heparin binding growth factors that further modulate this hyperplasia, including fibroblast growth factor (FGF) and vascular endothelial growth factor-A (VEGF-A).
 We hypothesize that communication between beta-cells and vascular endothelial cells directs the proliferation and function of both tissues.

-Primary appointment: Assistant Professor, Department of Obstetrics and Gynecology
+Primary appointment: Associate Professor, Department of Obstetrics and Gynecology

 Cross Appointment: Department of Physiology